Brackenbury Village, Hammersmith & Fulham

 From the 1860s, terraced cottages and some substantial houses were built on former market gardens and brickfields and the present streetscape was almost complete in 1890.

-With tube stations at three corners and its varied and pretty architecture, Brackenbury Village (or simply Brackenbury) saw numerous conversions and restorations in the late 20th century, with an accompanying influx of specialist shops and eateries, and it is now one of the most desirable neighbourhoods in inner west London.
-The cluster of shops at the junction of Brackenbury Road and Aldensley Road adds to the sense of community.
-The impact of a strip club’s arrival in an area popular with young families was the subject of a television documentary in 1999.
+With tube stations at three corners and its varied and pretty architecture, Brackenbury Village (or simply Brackenbury) saw numerous conversions and restorations in the late 20th century, with an accompanying influx of specialist retailers, services and eateries, and it is now one of the most desirable neighbourhoods in inner west London.
+The cluster of shops and cafés at the junction of Brackenbury Road and Aldensley Road adds to the sense of community.

 There is another Brackenbury Village in north Ickenham, in the London Borough of Hillingdon, but the name is not widely used.
 Aylsham Drive is its main thoroughfare.